Madrid holidays 2020 – 2021

 Decorate your house (or get little prezzies): List of budget but fun gift shops, Tiger and lots more: http://www.apinderinspain.com/gift_shops_budget_fun

 Christmas market in the Plaza Mayor: booths selling Nativity scene figures and other Christmas decorations in the center of the square, Christmas trees and other holiday greens in around the edge.
 Not as big or elaborate as Christmas fairs in northern Europe.
 Some silly joke items (reindeer antlers, fuzzy wigs, blinking necklaces) too.
 This market can get very crowded, best to go off-times, and avoid the day school ends for the holidays – high school kids go a little nuts that day.
 Special health measures for virus: fewer booths, one entrance and one-way route through the stands.
 Until rket: November 27 – late December

 Feria de Artesania (Madrid handcrafts fair), the biggest of Madrid’s craft fairs, this is a should-do for everyone.
 32nd fair!
 A lot smaller this complicated year, but still has a nice selection, stands with something for every person and every budget: ceramics, textiles, toys, jewelry, wood, leather goods and more.
-Where and when: Plaza de España, December 10 -January 5, 11 am – 9 pm except Dec 24 and 31 when it closes at 3pm.
+Where and when: Paseo de Recoletos, between calle Prim and Colon, December 15 – January 5.
+11am – 9 pm except Dec 24 and 31 when it closes at 3pm.
 Closed Dec 25 and Jan 1

 La Navideña, Feria Internacional de las Culturas / Multicultural Holiday event.
-Yes, culture in plural, isn’t that cool?
+NOT CONFIRMED, Yes, culture in plural, isn’t that cool?
 As the name indicates, multicultural event celebrating Madrid’s plurality: music, gastronomy, movies, kid stuff and more.
 Embassies and cultural institutions have participated in setting this up – looks like the event that happened 2015 at Conde Duque cultural center, probably moved to the Matadero because it’s bigger.
-More info:http://www.mataderomadrid.org/ficha/6017/la-navidena.html and click on “descarga aquí el programa completo por días”.
-Where and when: Matadero Cultural Center, December 15-23
+More info: https://www.feriadelasculturas.com/ Where and when: Matadero Cultural Center, December 14-23

 Crafts / Gifts fairs: Not all as “crafty” as the main fair but still fun to see.
 Squares that usually have gift fairs: Santo Domingo, Jacinto Benavente, Carmen, Descalzas Reales.
-Frequently (not checked yet) there are also mini-fairs in Moncloa and sometimes in Santa Maria Soledad Acosta.
+Frequently there are also mini-fairs in Moncloa and sometimes in Santa Maria Soledad Acosta.
 These squares are downtown, near metros Sol, Opera and Gran Via, except Moncloa which is along part of Princesa and Archepreste de Hita.
-UPDATE November 30, 2016: Nothing in Santo Domingo or Carmen so far.
-Descalzas Reales is setting up but not open (probably starts Dec 2).
-Others not checked yet.

 Kid Stuff: Circo Price / Price Circus.
-Indoor circus near Atocha, active year-round and with special program for the holidays.
-This year: last few weekends of circus-technique workshops (until mid Dec), also theater for kids.
-Where and when: Price Circus-Theater, Ronda de Atocha 35, Dec 2 – Jan 8.
-Get more info at http://www.teatrocircoprice.es/web/
+Indoor circus near Atocha, active year-round and with special program for the holidays, Christmas show Nov 27 – Jan 10.
+ALSO check “Programacion” for circus-technique workshops.
+Where and when: Price Circus-Theater, Ronda de Atocha 35.
+Get more info at https://www.teatrocircoprice.es/programacion

 New Year’s Eve in Sol.
 GOOD NEWS!!
 CANCELLED FOR THIS YEAR, DEFINITELY NOT THE RIGHT KIND OF EVENT FOR SOCIAL DISTANCING, WAY BETTER TO EAT YOUR GRAPES AND DRINK YOUR BUBBLY AT HOME.
 Going to Sol to watch the gold ball drop at midnight is not for the faint-hearted.
 It’s absolutely packed, but it’s the Place to Be for people who like a big party for New Year.
 Tips: Take your own supplies (twelve grapes, bubbly and plastic glasses – no bottles allowed) and make a “technical stop” before going.

 Kings’ Day Procession, January 5th.
 The three kings come to town with a huge parade, following the Castellana south from Nuevos Ministerios to Cibeles.
 This is fun for grownups as well as kids – though you won’t see much unless you take a folding ladder (yes, really!).
 If the big parade sounds overwhelming, ask around.
 Some neighborhoods have their own processions.
-Details 2017: Starts in Nuevos Ministerios at 6.30pm, follows the Castellana – Recoletos south to Cibeles.
-The Three Kings give their message in Cibeles at 8.45pm followed by fireworks.
+Details 2019 Starts in Nuevos Ministerios at 6.30pm, follows the Castellana – Recoletos south to Cibeles.
+The Three Kings give their message in Cibeles at 9pm followed by fireworks.
 INFO 2020: CITY HALL IS STILL TRYING TO PLAN A SAFE BUT FUN PROCESSION, WILL POST HERE IF / WHEN THEY TELL US.

 Nativity scenes (see end for two important Nativities in nearby towns)